Apple’s effort to court ‘ethical’ hackers draws poor reviews

 Apple, according to some of the people, hired a new leader for its bug bounty program this year with the goal of reforming it.
 Apple declined to make the person, who works under Krstić, available for an interview.

 In the endless and messy global war over Internet security, even the most vigilant companies have seen their defenses fall at the hands of nameless and faceless foes.
 Apple is no exception.
-In 2021 alone, Apple has patched 13 zero days, or previously unknown security vulnerabilities, that could have been used by malicious hackers to breach its devices.
+This year alone, Apple has patched 13 zero-day exploits, or previously unknown security vulnerabilities, that could have been used by malicious hackers to breach its devices.

-Nevertheless, Apple is considered a leader in cybersecurity and has implemented advanced techniques, such as specialized microprocessors in iPhones devoted to stopping hacks. iPhones are often compared favorably to competing handsets running Google’s Android, including in Apple’s own advertisements.
+Nevertheless, Apple is considered a leader in cybersecurity and has implemented advanced techniques, such as specialized microprocessors in iPhones devoted to stopping hacks.
+IPhones are often compared favorably to competing handsets running Google’s Android, including in Apple’s advertisements.

 The security of iPhones is one of Apple’s key marketing claims.
 One company advertisement around 2017 depicted a burglar easily breaking into the “competing” mobile operating system and then being locked out of iOS.